Why you need to give your employees feedback (and how to do it)

 - Doesn’t Personalize

-How to avoid giving the wrong type of feedback
+How to stop giving the wrong type of feedback

-- If you’re direct, but don’t care, you fall into the quadrant that Scott calls obnoxious aggression.
+- If you’re direct, but don’t care, you fall into the quadrant that Kim calls obnoxious aggression.
 While it’s not great, it’s still better than not providing any feedback.

-We’ve been conditioned to believe that “if you can’t say something nice, don’t say anything at all”.
-In an attempt to be nice, difficult feedback is avoided.
+That last one is killer.
+We’ve been conditioned to believe that “if you can’t say something nice, don’t say anything at all.”
+So in an attempt to be nice, difficult but important feedback is avoided.
 Ultimately, this is a huge disservice.
-So make sure you make accountability a core part of the culture on your team.

-Be Fair.
+Giving the right type of feedback is key.
+But making sure your feedback is fair is important too.
 A German study focused on the link between fairness of feedback and levels of engagement.
 Not surprisingly, feedback that was seen as unfair led to disengagement.
-The researchers went on to break down feedback fairness into the following:

-- Fair means properly reflecting the employee’s effort, performance, and results of work as a non-negotiable component of giving feedback.
+- Fair means properly reflecting the employee’s effort, performance, and results of work.

 - Fair is delivered with politeness and respectfulness.
 No need for elaboration.

-- And fair should be sincere and given with adequate explanation.
-Take the time to go through the reasoning behind your feedback.
+- Fair should be sincere and given with adequate explanation.

-Make feedback a habit and not a once a year thing done as part of performance reviews.
+Giving and receiving feedback is a muscle that can be developed like any other skill.
+Make it a habit – and not a once a year thing done as part of performance reviews.
 Make it a regular agenda item in your one-on-ones.
-Giving and receiving feedback is a muscle that can be developed like any other skill.
 And while you’re improving your ability to lead and manage people through feedback, you’re also demonstrating that you value feedback within the team.
-It demonstrates that you “give a shit” and it makes it easier to be “willing to piss people off”.